tristanqtn/DevOps-Haven/README.md

   - Get all keys stored in Redis
 - Improved tests and new tests for every new API method
 - API documentation using Swagger UI
+- [Docker Compose file](./labs/tools/standalone_redis/docker-compose.yaml) for creating a standalone Redis server in Docker usefull for local developpement and testing

 # Useful Links